Here are some of the projects we worked on during COVID.

 Mimram Modern Sampler BOM.

-If you want a bit of support and a push to make a modern quilt, then this is the group for you!
+If you want a bit of support and a push to make a modern quilt, then this is the project for you!
 This is not a group with a definite quilt at the end of it, you will end up with a quilt that you want, the size you want and the colours that you want.
 You could end up with a 2-colour quilt, or a multi coloured quilt.

 You can use as many or as few of the blocks as you want, the sizes of each block can be anything that you like.
 You could make each block the same size or all different sizes.